DanialArab/SQL/Complete SQL Mastery/README.md

 The above query returns the latest date that we received the payment.

 POINT: the aggregate functions ONLY operate on NON NULL values.
-And if you have a NULL values in your columns it is not going to be included in these functions’ calculations.
+And if you have a NULL value in your columns it is not going to be included in these functions’ calculations.

-If you want to get the total number in your tables irrespective of the NULL values you have to use COUNT(*).
+If you want to get the total number in your tables irrespective of the NULL values you have to use COUNT(*) meaning it counts all the rows, including those with NULL values, and returns a single value representing the count.

 Most of the times we use a column name inside the parenthesis in front of the aggregate functions but we also can write an expression like: